mms1410/fmri_twins_prediction/README.md

 >
 > Answer:

 --- The biggest challenge in our project was that we used mri data which arguebly are  not the typical case in ML projects.
 Therefore, we first had to handle mri files and transform those into matrices.
 Another challenge was that we had to implement our own models from scratch since for graph classification in this context no models are available e.g. on huggingface_hub either for use or for inspiration.
 Related to this was the other challenge that we had to process connectivity matrices for each patients that we needed to combine into a block matrix for (potentially) each pair of subjects and therefore had yet another 'matrix-pair' with corresponding label twin or no twin.
 We spent a lot of time in preprocessing since mri files are rather big.
 Additionaly we needed a proper parcellation of brain into connected areas where we wanted to use nilearn funcitonalities which requires more domain knowledge than we expected (parcellations are typically done via using parcellation atlases but these need to fit to the mri images).
+After this difficult preprocessing, the data loading and training was also challenging, as our inputs (two graphs of twins) were not in a usual text or image format.
+Only the binary labels (twin yes no) were standard.
 Also, creating docker images and containers was difficult as we suffered from lack of storage space and did not have a cloud computing environment.
 Furthermore, it took a long time to build the images which led to long development cycles.  ---

 ### Question 27